microsoft/workspace-tools/README.md

 A collection of tools that are useful in a git-controlled monorepo that is managed by one of these software:

+- lerna
+- npm workspaces
+- pnpm workspaces
 - rush
 - yarn workspaces
-- pnpm workspaces
-- lerna

 # Environment Variables